 £20.00 for 5th place.

-*There is no Elite prize money available at this event.
-Prize money will be paid to the fastest riders overall.
-The Elite The Women’s category will receive vouchers for the top three at each round (£100, £50, £25) and for the top three overall (£300, £200 and £100).
+*This excludes the Elite Male and Female categories as they receive prize money.
+The Women’s category will receive vouchers for the top three at each round (£100, £50, £25) and for the top three overall (£300, £200 and £100).
 The Junior Women will receive vouchers for the top three at each round (£100, £60, £40) and for the top three overall (A prize money can’t buy).

 Fastest Time of the Day: £100.00 courtesy of Kore Components.

 The rider who records the fastest time of the day in their race run.
 In the event of a tie, the rider with the fastest race time in seeding will be declared the winner.
 Prize money will be paid directly by the race organiser. #KoreComponets @KOREUSA

 Biggest Winning Margin: £100.00 courtesy of The Mud Hugger .

 The rider who beats the rest of the field in their category during their race run by the biggest winning margin.
 In the event of a tie, the rider with the fastest race time will be declared the winner.
 Prize money will be paid directly by the race organiser. #Mudhugger @Themudhugger

 Fastest Speed Through the Speed Trap: £100.00 courtesy of PRO Tharsis.
 The rider who records the fastest speed of the day in their race run.
 In the event of a tie, the rider with the fastest overall race time will be declared the winner.
 Prize money will be paid directly by the race organiser. #PROtharsistrail @PRObikegear